huseyinbabal/docker_workshop/README.md

 # docker_workshop

+Great thanks to [Selim Ekizoglu](https://github.com/selimekizoglu) for helping me to integrate consul with Docker

 Istanbul Coders Workshop for Scalable Systems with Docker and Consul.
 You can access presentation [here](https://docs.google.com/presentation/d/1Y0ESRVkZhS87CTHzTEdBL86jUsfvYPydEf2-uBLmFSU/edit?usp=sharing)

 ## Running all the system